rust-lang/rfcs/text/0000-or-patterns.md

 The rationale for this is simply consistency with `let` which also permit these and did so before this RFC at the top level with [RFC 2175].

+## Macros and closures

+See the section on [unresolved] questions for a brief discussion.

 # Prior art
 [prior-art]: #prior-art